dustwh/dustwh-DataEngineSettingUpWalkThrough-/MarkDown Version/4 - Eureka Cluster.md

 ```

 Run micro-service-cloud-eureka-7001, and use the browser to access“ http://eureka7001.com:7001/ ” From the web page, we can see that the services of the service provider (microservice-cloud-provider-dept-8001) have been registered with Eureka Server 7001, and the DS Replicas option also shows the other two Eureka servers in the cluster: Eureka Server 7002 and Eureka Server 7003\.
 Run 7002 and 7003 and get the same result.

+\<rus result Pic\>

+**Note: Now that we are visiting the service through Eureka.
+We have three eureka servers now.
+But by visiting http://eureka7001.com:7001/, we are making use of only one of them.**

+**We should also visit ****http://eureka7002.com:7002/ or ****http://eureka7003.com:7003/, in this way, we can make use of all three eureka server.
+But it is not a good way for user.
+User should remember a list of eureka address.
+So we need a gateway, and a Load Balancer. we will discuss more about this later.**